99003518/Team2_calciapp/Calculator Application/1.Requirements/readme.md

 1(A).
 OLD FEATURES OF THE DEVICE:
 	-An electronic calculator is typically a portable electronic device used to perform calculations, ranging from basic arithmetic to complex mathematics.
+Detailed requirements
+Low level – percentage
+Percentage is also referred as percent and it is used to express the fraction of a number out of 100%.
+Percentage means per one hundred, for example 45% represents 45 out of 100 or 45 percent of the total.

 	-The first solid-state electronic calculator was created in the early 1960s.
 Pocket-sized devices became available in the 1970s, especially after the Intel 4004, the first microprocessor, was 	developed by Intel for the Japanese calculator company Busicom.
 They later became used commonly within the petroleum industry (oil and gas).